check4parts/check4parts/docs/architecture.rst

     into adapter calls, handles payload validation with Pydantic models, and exposes a consistent URL scheme (``/<provider-slug>/...``).

+``app/api/unified.py``
+    Unified router that exposes the supplier-agnostic ``/space`` endpoints for search and product lookups, delegating to the service layer for aggregation and normalisation.

 ``app/dependencies``
     Dependency helpers that prepare adapter instances for request handlers.
 For example, :func:`app.dependencies.intercars.get_intercars_adapter` injects